MauroG07/MauroG07/README.md

 - **Testing & Debugging:** Postman

 ### 📌 Featured Projects
-- **Cinema Ticket Management Platform** – A web application for managing movie screenings and ticket purchases.
+- ** Cinema Ticket Management Platform **– A web application designed to manage movie screenings and ticket purchases, featuring QR code generation for access.
-- **Star Wars Blog** – A platform consuming external APIs to display Star Wars universe data.

 I am eager to apply my knowledge and grow within the IT industry.
 If you're interested in connecting or collaborating on a project, feel free to reach out!